 How You Can Use EFT to Stay Centered and Grounded

 Maybe you’ve tried meditation before and it just didn’t work for you.
-If that’s the case, try these two things:
+If that’s the case, try this tapping script below:

 Start by tapping on your karate-chop point: